Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 883, 5 units

 In this externship students either return to the site of their original fieldwork or choose a new one.
-Some fieldwork may involve the student in the ongoing work at that site; some may involve depth psychologically oriented work that is initiated by the student in consultation with members of the community.
-This summer students also have the option to engage in a pilot piece of research in order to hone the research skills that will assist them in the work of their dissertation.
-Through deep listening to or dialogue with the community where they are working, students generate research questions that may be explored using various phenomenological/heuristic/hermeneutic methodologies and/or participatory action research approaches.
+Some fieldwork may involve the student in the ongoing work at that site; some may involve work that is initiated by the student in consultation with members of the community.
+This summer, students also have the option to engage in a pilot piece of research to assist a community in an area of inquiry they desire to pursue, and in order to hone research skills that will assist them in the work of their dissertation.
+Through deep listening to and in dialogue with the community members where they are working, students generate research questions that may be explored using various methodologies that contribute to participatory action research approaches.
+Pass/No Pass.

 DPC 884, 1 unit